You want smart political talk without the meltdowns?

 Same thing.

-Well, the way you the way to handle that is by having updates, daily updates on what's tested are being done, and to provide those tests through the unbiased experts so that those people can be engaging our leaders down on the ground in East Palestine.
+Well, the way to handle that is by having updates, daily updates on what tests that are being done and to provide those tests to the unbiased experts so that those people can be engaging our leaders down on the ground in East Palestine.

-I guarantee you the military would say evacuate the whole area and court it off.
+I guarantee you, the military would say, evacuate the whole area and port it off.

 Right?